zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-insert.md

 ---
-Title: EF Core Bulk Insert | Optimize Data Insertion for EF Core and EF6
+Title: Bulk Insert in EF Core / EF6 | The Fastest Way to Insert Entities
-MetaDescription: Optimize Entity Framework insert performance with EF Core Bulk Insert Extensions.
-Easily insert large numbers of entities and customize options with compatibility across all EF versions, including EF Core 7, 6, 5, 3, and EF6.
-Improve your database operations - try it now.
+MetaDescription: Boost your EF Core inserts performance by up to 15x, reducing insert time by 94% with EF Extensions.
+Use BulkInsert to handle thousands of entities with less memory and more control.
+Fully supports EF Core 9 to 2 and EF6.
+Try the live benchmark now!
-LastMod: 2025-03-20
+LastMod: 2025-03-27
 ---

 # Bulk Insert /n Boost your EF Core insert performance now